dufferzafar/resume/Readme.md

 ## Todos

-* Figure out how to have two separate versions, one for Desktop & the other for Print.
+* Figure out how to have two separate versions
+    * for Desktop & for Print.
     * Print version won't have any URLs etc.

-* Use `pandoc` to generate *decent* markdown
+* Use `pandoc` to generate *decent* markdown.

-* Color / B & W Modes ?
+* Color / B & W Modes

 * Figure out how to track the edited moderncv theme with git